 Thank you for your interest in the Western Orthodox University Master of Music in Composition programme.
-This programme is a counterpart to the University’s Master of Church Music in Composition programme, and offers opportunities for composers outside specifically sacred music.

 The degree is open to composers in a variety of styles, and those who incorporate elements of popular music or non-Western music into their compositions are not excluded.
 However, first and foremost, the degree is a test of compositional skills and techniques, and the candidate should take care to ensure that, as well as being a satisfying piece of music in its own right, the work submitted shows an assured command of the musical forces in question and demonstrates sufficiently a variety of advanced aspects of the composer’s craft.
 It is unlikely that music that is predominantly straightforward harmonically and in structure, or that is written in a minimalist or simple popular style, would be able to demonstrate this.